yaya2devops/aws-cloud-project-bootcamp/journal/week4.md

 ```
 <img src="assets/week4/5- Establish RDS-Connection/AutomateRDSrules/11 applied the script.png">

+And now, each time you initiate it, updates are reflected in the console in real-time.

 3. Update `.gitpod.yml` to run the script on environment startup part of postgre setup:
 ```yaml